Hot Club de France: Festivals

 The Hot Club de France was responsible for or played a role in the creation of several jazz festivals, chief among them the first international Jazz festival in Nice, France from 22 to 28 February 1948, the Festival de Jazz a Montauban, and the Festival International de Jazz in Paris.
 Few years after the initial concert in 1933, the Hot Club exerted a type of quasi-monopoly over the organization of jazz concerts, discs, radio programs, and general knowledge on the subject in France.

 The first of many concerts sponsored by the club took place on 1 February 1933 and featured Garland Wilson and Freddy Johnson.

-The Nice Jazz Festival was founded by Hugues Panassie and lasted from 22 to 28 February 1948.
+The Nice Jazz Festival was founded by Hugues Panassié and lasted from 22 to 28 February 1948.
 It featured a repertory of traditional jazz, swing, and bop music and was the first international jazz festival.

 It featured Louis Armstrong's All-Stars, among other musicians.
 Louis Armstrong, as honorary President (having received the title in 1936 by vote of the Hot Club) began the festival.
 Warren "Baby" Dodds also performed at this festival, and was known to tune his drums to the different pianos he was to jam with during the performances given there.
 It is probably this festival that was disbanded in favor of promoting the 1949 Festival International de Jazz, so as to avoid splitting the pool of artists and to unify resources.

 The Festival International de Jazz (popularly the Paris Jazz Fair) was begun in 1948 and was put on by the Hot Club; Charles Delaunay was the founder.
 It ran again in 1948, 1952, and 1954.
 The first festival featured Coleman Hawkins, Kenny Clarke, John Lewis, Erroll Garner, and Howard McGhee, among other artists.
 The festival in 1949 featured Sidney Bechet and the Charlie Parker Quintet with Miles Davis, along with Dizzy Gillespie, Thelonious Monk, Mary Lou Williams, Gerry Mulligan, Tadd Dameron, and Lips Page.